elastic/app-search-reference-ui-react/README.md

 # below with the actual path of your project.
 cd ~/Downloads/app-search-reference-ui

+#Run this command to save the searchKey as an envrionment variable.
+This is required to Reference UI to connect to App Search.
+Replace the search key with the actual key from the App Search credentials section.
+export REACT_APP_APPSEARCH_SEARCHKEY=search-XXXXXXXXXXXXXXXXXXXXXXX

 # Run this to set everything up
 npm install